Samuelcy/Samuelcy.github.io/essays/Significance-of-peer-review.md

 <img class="" src="../images/logo-ikayzo.png">

-These essays are a reflection of my experiences working in a software development firm as an intern for the first time in my life.
+These essays are a reflection of my experiences working for Ikayzo as a software engineer intern for the first time in my life.
 It will consist of what I've worked on, learned, and the challenges that I faced.
 <hr>

 ## The Signficance of Peer Review